 Educators certainly find the portfolio very helpful because it provides concrete evidence of students’ progress or lack thereof.
 However, for students, especially those with a major outside of art or English, the portfolio may, at best, be deemed helpful for the duration of a particular course, or, at worst, be seen as another task to be completed and shunted aside.

-Rather than a file folder or Google Drive, both of which are a collection of documents or images without context, a website can contain information about the creator (an About Me page and/or a resume).
-It also gives the student the opportunity to explore layout, to choose colors, to embed video or audio, to house work from multiple subjects in one place while still, if necessary, segregating different subjects by creating pages or menu options.
+Rather than a file folder, which is a collection of documents or images without context, a website can contain information about the creator (an About Me page and/or a resume).
+A website also gives the student the opportunity to explore layout, to choose colors, to embed video or audio, to house work from multiple subjects in one place while still, if necessary, segregating different subjects by creating pages or menu options.
 And, of course, a website can be made public, so that employers or universities can view the student’s work.

 The student website expands the scope of the traditional portfolio and even of the file folder version of the e-portfolio.
 Unlike the other two portfolio types, a student website can begin at a certain time and exist in perpetuity.